pvcnt/accio/docs/extend/custom-operator/implementing.md

 ```

 This is an operator that simply prints something to the standard output but does actually nothing.
-A few things are worth noting so far.
-  * Operators must be annotated with an `@Op` annotation.
+The `@Op` annotation is mandatory for an operator to be recognized as such (implementing the `Operator` interface is not enough).
+This annotation provides essential metadata are used by Accio.
-Whereas all arguments are optional, it is very useful to provide information to the end-user about what this operator does.
+Whereas all its fields are optional, you may want to override some of them, e.g., to provide information to the end-user about what this operator does in the `help` field.
 By default, the operator name is the simple name of the class (i.e., without the namespace), with the "Op" suffix stripped.
-You may override this by explicitly specifying a `name` argument.
+You may override this by explicitly specifying a `name` field.

+Among other things, you can also request computational resources with the `cpu`, `ram` and `disk` fields.
+Each operator is executed in a sandbox and need to declare resources it needs.
+Defaults values are defined but may not be convenient in all cases.

-  * This operator has no input and no output, indicated with the `Unit` type argument (first is for input, second for output).
+The above operator has no input and no output, indicated with the `Unit` type argument (first is for input, second for output).

 **The execution of any operator must be deterministic and reproducible.**
 In other words, given some inputs, it should always produce the exact same outputs.